- Plesk for Linux

 - Connect to the server via SSH

-- Save current iptables rules to the file:
+- Save the current iptables rules to the file:

 # iptables-save > /root/pre_iptables_rules

-- Add rule that blocks all outgoing packets send by processes where owner is not postfix excluding local connections from Webmail:
+- Add the rule that blocks all outgoing packets send by processes where the owner is not postfix excluding local connections from Webmail: